-Dr Alisi Talatoka Vudiniabola
+Dr Adi Alisi Talatoka Vudiniabola

-Dr Alisi Talatoka Vudiniabola
+Dr Adi Alisi Talatoka Vudiniabola

-Dr Alisi Talatoka Vudiniabola
+Dr Adi Alisi Talatoka Vudiniabola

-Dr Alisi Vudiniabola is a registered nurse, an academic and a consultant.
-She is currently a consultant at Elim SurgiHealth Consultancy and an Academic Leader/Tutor at the Aniva Nursing Leadership Programme in New Zealand where she continues to teach clinical leadership, Professional Practice and Research Methods at postgraduate levels and also mentors and supervises higher research degree candidates.
-Dr Vudiniabola was an Associate Professor and Head of School for Nursing at the Fiji National University (FNU) under the College of Medicine, Nursing and Health Sciences from 2016 to 2021.
-A career nurse educator, she has been teaching nurses locally and internationally for over 35 years in the areas of clinical leadership and research.
-She has been a consultant at various higher education institutions in the Pacific, and an author, designer and presenter at local, regional and international conferences on Pacific and indigenous health and education.
+Dr Vudiniabola previously served as Associate Professor and Head of School for Nursing at the Fiji National University’s College of Medicine, Nursing and Health Sciences from 2016 to 2021.
+A career nurse educator, she has taught locally and internationally for more than 35 years in the areas of professional practice, clinical leadership, health systems, and research.
+She has also served as a consultant to various higher education institutions across the Pacific and has been an author, curriculum designer, and presenter at local, regional, and international conferences focusing on Pacific and Indigenous health and education.

 Qualification: